AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 as ``No_Direct_Boolean_Operators`` for instance).

-The Runtime Library Profile indication conveys the --RTS switch for which the Qualification Environment should be setup, designating a runtime library delivered with the GNAT Pro toolchain.
+The Runtime Library Profile indication conveys the --RTS switch for which the Verification Environment should be setup, designating a runtime library delivered with the GNAT Pro toolchain.
 Tool Users shall have their toolchain setup to compile programs with a :literal:`--RTS` switch as well, designating a runtime with a ``system.ads`` identical to the qualification one.